best beaches in peru

 • What to do: Surfing, swimming, paddle surfing, body surfing, paragliding inter alia.

-• Best time to visit: Summer.
+• Best time to visit: It’s Summer.
 From December to February.

-• Nearby attractions: Larcomar Commercial Center is located just over the beach (Top of the cliff zone).
+• Nearby attractions: Larcomar Commercial Center is located just over the Miraflores shores (Top of the cliff zone).
 There, you will find many restaurants, bars, active nightlife, and even cinemas.

-The humble city of Chicama is not only home to one of the most beautiful beaches in Peru, but also home to the longest left-wing waves in the world.
-This Peru beach is located 39 kilometers north of Trujillo (one of the north Peruvian departments) It is said that a Hawaiian surfer was able to appreciate the waves from a plane flight and then wrote to some Peruvian friends to help locate this beach.
+Chicama is located 39 kilometers north of Trujillo (North Peru).
+It is said that a Hawaiian surfer was able to appreciate the waves from a plane flight and then wrote to some Peruvian friends to help locate this beach.
+That’s how it became known.
 On a good day, you can see waves of over 6 feet.
-If you are an experienced surfer, Chicama beach will be a paradise.
-Despite the growing popularity of the beach, the city remains a humble place.
-You will find no more than a few simple lodgings and good seafood.
+If you are an experienced surfer, Chicama will be a paradise.
+Despite the growing popularity of the beach, the Chicama town remains a humble place.
+You will find no more than a few simple lodgings and good seafood restaurants.

 • What to do: Surfing, swimming, paddle surfing, body surfing.